 Monroe is a medium-sized city located in the state of Louisiana.
 With a population of 47,294 people and 23 constituent neighborhoods, Monroe is the ninth largest community in Louisiana.

-Monroe is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Monroe isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Monroe are a mix of both white- and blue-collar jobs.
 Overall, Monroe is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Monroe who work in sales jobs (13.49%), office and administrative support (10.79%), and food service (9.80%).

 Also of interest is that Monroe has more people living here who work in computers and math than 95% of the places in the US.